-Tensor Voting (TV) is a method first proposed by Medioni et al. (2000) for extraction or enhancement of local features (lines, curves or surface) extraction results.
+Tensor Voting (TV) is a method first proposed by Guy and Medioni (Medioni, Lee, and Tang 2000) for extraction or enhancement of local features (lines, curves or surface) extraction results.
 Local feature extraction by itself is often unreliable in noisy and complicated images.
 That is, the lines or curves are often noisy and interrupted.
 TV enhances or predicts local features by integrating clues from nearby features.
 In our case, the influence of nearby features is based on a given voting field designed to extract smooth curves.

-In tensor voting, a 2-D tensor can be represented by a symmetric, positive semidefinite 2×2 matrix as follows:
+In tensor voting, a 2-D tensor can be represented by a symmetric, positive semidefinite $2 \times 2$ matrix as follows: